 - Difficulty of the tasks (Coxon, 2012)

-And in case you were wondering, most research shows that talking to someone while driving—whether on the phone or in person—reduces the ability to react as quickly as when you are not talking.
-Unlike a mobile conversation, however, a passenger will often stop talking when it is important for the driver to pay more attention.
+In case you were wondering, most research shows that talking to someone while driving—whether on the phone or in person—reduces the ability to react as quickly as when you are not talking.
+Unlike a mobile conversation, however, a passenger will often stop talking when the driver needs to pay more attention.

 8. Split-attention in instructional materials increases cognitive load.

 Split attention occurs when multiple sources of information are not well-integrated (Mayer, 2001).
 An example is a narrated explanation that occurs before an animation.
-Or instructions that need to be continuously referenced and are physically separated from the problem task.
+Or instructions that someone must continuously reference but are physically separate from the problem task.
 This requires learners to hold one set of information in working memory while processing another stream of information.
 The solution is to integrate multiple sources of information into one coherent piece.
 See more on the Split Attention Principle in multimedia learning.
+The solution is to integrate multiple sources of information into one coherent piece.
+For more on focusing attention in graphics, see Use Visual Cues to Enhance Learning.

 9. An abrupt change can capture attention.

-You can capture attention via any change in stimulus, which is why novelty works so well.
-Experienced learning designers will often capture attention with something unexpected, innovative or surprising.
-In eLearning, you may need to do this repeatedly.
-See below.
+You can capture attention via any change in stimulus, which is why novelty works well in learning design.
+Experienced learning designers often capture attention with something unexpected, innovative, or surprising.
+See some possibilities below.

-10. Sustained attention requires something meaningful, challenging or special.
+10. Sustained attention requires something meaningful, challenging, or memorable.

-Sustained attention refers to focusing on an activity for an extended period of time.
-Many appropriate strategies for sustaining attention involve the design of learning experiences that are relevant to the world of the learner or novel as in #9 above.
-In eLearning it could be a moving story of a protagonist who overcomes the odds; a well executed animation for explaining a complex concept; or a challenging problem to solve.
+Sustained attention refers to focusing on an activity for an extended period.
+Appropriate strategies for sustaining attention involve designing learning experiences that are highly relevant to participants or particularly surprising and novel.
+In eLearning it could be a moving story of a protagonist who overcomes the odds, a well-executed animation for explaining a complex concept, or a challenging problem to solve.

 Think in terms of: